- How much money do I need to participate in CSU International Programs?

 Does CSU IP have an installment payment plan?

 A. Yes.
-You can make 6 equal monthly installments for any or all of your prepaid cost balance after payment of the $500 deposit.
+You can make 6 equal monthly installments for any or all of cost due to CSU IP your balance after payment of the $500 deposit.

 Can financial aid be used to pay for program fees?